- 01 Windows 10 Not Detecting Hard Drive But BIOS Does

 Step 2.
 Right-click on the unallocated partition and choose "New Simple Volume...".

 Step 3.
-Set partition size, drive letter, and file system such as NTFS, etc., click "OK" to confirm.
+Set partition size, drive letter, and file system such as NTFS, etc., and click "OK" to confirm.

 Step 4.
 Click "Finish" to complete the process.